Psi-co/.github/profile/README.md

 - The Arduino Series
 - Raspberry Pi

 Customer satisfaction is our number one priority; We believe in the notion, "A win for you is a win for us".
 Feel free to contact us regarding any project.
-We look forward to work with you.
+We look forward to working with you.